mgsloan/slogger/README.md

 * Consider having the option of logging interesting other thread-global stuff.
 One possible API for this would look like:

+* When displaying timestamps, highlight the digits that changed since the prior

+* Allow display users to provide a function for the inline display of the value

+* Store data even when no logchunks provide data, as it's handy to know the bounds of fields

+* Far out: Fit FSM models to log behaviors.
+Also mine invariants from the stored data.

 Selector design
 ===============